 Track 90-day retention rates, early job performance against the success criteria defined in step one, and hiring manager satisfaction with new hire readiness.
 Time-to-fill measures process speed, not process quality.
 An organization can fill roles very quickly and still have a broken hiring process.

 Onboarding is the final stage of the hiring process, not a separate HR event.
 It converts a good hire into a productive, retained employee.
-An organization that executes the first four stages well but neglects onboarding typically sees its hiring investment erode through early turnover in the 60-to-90-day window.
+An organization that executes the first four stages well but neglects onboarding typically sees the hiring investment erode through early turnover in the 60-to-90-day window.

 Use structured interviews with standardized questions and documented scoring criteria.
 Train interviewers on the specific competencies being assessed and the scoring rubric before any interviews begin.
 Diversify interview panels and debrief immediately after each interview.
 Bias reduction is an ongoing process, not a one-time training event.